WatershedArts/rWeb/ReadMe.md

 We have stripped the application down so that you can implement your own Kiosk.

 ### What is the Catch?
-We haven't yet stopped Command-Q from quitting the application, so either use a keyboard with no command key, or disable the command key in OS X somehow.
+<s>We haven't yet stopped Command-Q from quitting the application, so either use a keyboard with no command key, or disable the command key in OS X somehow. </s>

+Command-Q no longer quits the applcation.

+Users can also specify whether the application enables the Force Quit Menu.
+Simply enter the Config.plist and set the Can Force Quit to NO to lock out the Force Quit Menu.

 ### What is in the Application?